ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 Returns all values from the `map` parameter.

 Can be optimized by enabling the [optimize_functions_to_subcolumns](../../operations/settings/settings.md#optimize-functions-to-subcolumns) setting.
 With `optimize_functions_to_subcolumns = 1` the function reads only [values](../../sql-reference/data-types/map.md#map-subcolumns) subcolumn instead of reading and processing the whole column data.
+The query `SELECT mapValues(m) FROM table` transforms to `SELECT m.values FROM table`.

 **Syntax**